grafana/grafana/docs/sources/datasources/phlare.md

 TODO: image

-Phlare returns profiles aggregated over the selected time range.
-This means the absolute values in the flame graph grow as the time range gets wider while keeping the relative values meaningful.
-You can zoom the time range to get a higher granularity profile up to the point of a single Phlare scrape interval.
+Phlare returns profiles aggregated over a selected time range, and the absolute values in the flame graph grow as the time range gets bigger while keeping the relative values meaningful.
+You can zoom in on the time range to get a higher granularity profile up to the point of a single Phlare scrape interval.

 ### Metrics query results